 Interest in urban agriculture is rising steadily in the United States and Canada.
 While older, industrial cities such as Cleveland, Detroit, and Buffalo, with their drastic loss of population and their acres of vacant land, are emerging as centers for urban agriculture initiatives, backyard and community gardens in places big and small have become important symbols of the local food movement.

 Because urban agriculture entails the use of urban land, planners are increasingly on the front lines of the discussion about how best to craft policies and programs to support growing food while being mindful of the interests of residents living near these projects.
-This PAS Report provides authoritative guidance for planners dealing with the implications of this cutting-edge practice.

 APA Division Newsletter Articles